-If you are interested in joining us, let us know by calling Member Services (phone numbers are printed below and on the back cover of this handbook).
+Your feedback is important to us.
+Several times each year, the plan convenes Member Advisory Council meetings to hear from members like you.
+If you are interested in joining the plan Member Advisory Council, let us know by calling Member Services (phone numbers are printed on the back cover of this handbook).